SEMICeu/SDG-sandbox/process_and_method/methodology/phase6.md

 * Are the entities and attributes definitions clear enough?
 * Does the modelling approach make sense?
 * Do I agree with the proposed cardinalities (i.e. mandatory versus optional)
-* With data minimisation in mind, should some of the entities and or attributes stripped off?
+* With data minimisation in mind, should some of the entities and or attributes be stripped off?
 * Will my country be able to provide all the mandatory information?

 </details>